walnuthq/madara-docs/docs/advanced/customize_gas_token.md

 The above command uses [sed](https://www.gnu.org/software/sed/manual/sed.html#Introduction) to modify the config file's *native_fee_token_address* entry.

-### Step X: Start the Appchain with the config file
+### Step 12: Start the Appchain with the config file

 It's now time to start the Appchain with a custom gas token.
 Note that the token is not actually deployed in the Appchain yet since we removed its state - only the gas token address is changed.